How to Build a Shower Pan

 - Frame the shower curb.

 If you are planning on a shower curb, you have several options.
 You can build a form to pour mortar into or use materials to form the core of the curb and apply mortar on top of this core.
+You can also use a commercial curb guide like the “Kirb-Perfect” curb guide by Mark E Industries shown below:

 I used the core and mortar around method using several stacked 2x4s to create the curb core.